-Luna-Resurs lander (Luna-27)
+Luna-Resurs (Luna-27) lander

 Following the Phobos-Grunt launch fiasco, all planetary exploration and science projects in Russia faced uncertain future.
 Luna-Resurs and Luna Glob missions were now not expected before 2016-2017.
 According to unofficial sources, both projects were reverted back to the experimental phase, making it likely another major redesign of the missions.
 In the meantime, in April 2012, Indian Space Agency announced that Luna-Resurs would not fly until its GSLV rocket logs two successful missions beginning in September-October 2012.